Data Centers For Dummies: Connections

-This is the third installment of our “Data Centers For Dummies” series, and if you’ve followed our previous blogs (click here and here), then you’ve no doubt learned acronyms and terms with almost no use in everyday life.
+This is the third instalment of our “Data Centers For Dummies” series, and if you’ve followed our previous blogs (click here and here), then you’ve no doubt learned acronyms and terms with almost no use in everyday life.
 If you’re in a data center, however, the words we’ve introduced will show you’re in the know.

 Cross-connect – a coaxial, fiber or sometimes copper cable that connects customers’ equipment directly to other customers’ equipment inside Basis Bay data centers.
 Since cross-connects transmit data point-to-point between computing systems inside our facility, they are not susceptible to the latency or congestion problems of the public Internet and can be relied upon to operate at consistently high speeds.
 And cross-connects are much cheaper than connecting through conventional telecom networks for the bandwidth provided.
 They’re also more reliable, because a construction crew is unlikely to accidentally sever your network cable with a backhoe.
 (Basis Bay expressly prohibits backhoes inside our data centers.)
 Basis Bay cross-connects facilitate direct business-to-business activity between our customers.
 We maintain over hundred thousands of cross-connects inside our data centers, supporting thriving industry ecosystems of companies that colocate at Basis Bay to get closer to their partners and customers.
 Makes you want to cross-connect, doesn’t it?